-Get Your Baby to Sleep
+Ways to Get Your Baby to Sleep and Stay Asleep

-Over the years of putting our own children to sleep and keeping them asleep, and counseling thousands of other moms and dads on various styles of nighttime parenting, here are some time-tested, proven attitudes and techniques for getting baby to sleep.
+Over the years of putting our own children to sleep, keeping them asleep, and counseling thousands of other moms and dads on various styles of nighttime parenting, here are some time-tested, proven attitudes and techniques for getting baby to sleep.
 Most of these are applicable to infants and toddlers of all ages.

-- Develop a realistic attitude about nighttime parenting.
 Sleeping, like eating, is not a state you can force a baby into.
 Best you can do is to create a secure environment that allows sleep to overtake your baby.
 A realistic long- term goal is to help your baby develop a healthy attitude about sleep: that sleep is a pleasant state to enter and a secure state to remain in.
 Many sleep problems in older children and adults stem from children growing up with an unhealthy attitude about sleep—that sleep was not a pleasant state to enter and was a fearful state to remain in.
 Just as daytime parenting is a long-term investment, so is nighttime parenting.
 Teach your baby a restful attitude about sleep when they are young and both you and your children will sleep better when they are older.

 If your current daytime or nighttime routine is not working for you, think about what changes you can make in yourself and your lifestyle that will make it easier for you to meet your baby’s needs.
 This is a better approach than immediately trying to change your baby.
 After all, you can control your own reactions to a situation.
 You can’t control how your baby reacts.
 Use discernment about advice that promises a sleep-through-the-night more convenient baby, as these programs involve the risk of creating a distance between you and your baby and undermining the mutual trust between parent and child.
 On the surface, baby training sounds so liberating, but it’s a short-term gain for a long-term loss.
 You lose the opportunity to get to know and become an expert in your baby.
-Baby loses the opportunity to build trust in his caregiving environment.
+Baby loses the opportunity to build trust in his care-giving environment.
 You cease to value your own biological cues, your judgment, and instead follow the message of someone who has no biological attachment, nor investment, in your infant.Especially in the first six months, avoid sleep trainers who advise you to let your baby “cry-it-out.”
 Only you can know what “it” is and how to respond appropriately to your baby.
 Using the rigid, insensitive “let-him-cry-it-out” method has several problems.
 First, it will undermine the trust your baby has for nighttime comfort.
-Second, it will prevent you from working at a style of nighttime parenting until you find the one that works best for you and your family and third, it may keep you and your doctor from uncovering hidden medical causes of nightwaking.
-Nightfeedings are normal; frequent, painful nightwaking is not.
-(See related lessons: Hidden Medical Causes of Nightwaking, Letting baby “cry it out” yes, no?, and 4 Possible Hidden Causes of Colic.
+Second, it will prevent you from working at a style of nighttime parenting until you find the one that works best for you and your family and third, it may keep you and your doctor from uncovering hidden medical causes of night waking.
+Night feedings are normal; frequent, painful night waking is not.
+(See related lessons: Hidden Medical Causes of Nightwaking, Letting baby “cry it out” yes, no?, and 4 Possible Hidden Causes of Colic.)

 No single approach will work with all babies all the time or even all the time with the same baby.
 Don’t persist with a failing experiment.
 If the “sleep program” isn’t working for your family, drop it.
 Develop a nighttime parenting style that works for you.
 Babies have different nighttime temperaments and families have varied lifestyles.
 Keep working at a style of nighttime parenting that fits the temperament of your baby and your own lifestyle.
 If it’s working, stick with it.
 If it’s not, be open to trying other nighttime parenting styles.
 And, be prepared for one style of nighttime parenting to work at one stage of an infant’s life, yet need a change as she enters another stage.
 Be open to trying different nighttime approaches.
 Follow your heart rather than some stranger’s sleep-training advice, and you and your baby will eventually work out the right nighttime parenting style for your family.

-- Decide where baby sleeps best.
 There is no right or wrong place for babies to sleep.
 Wherever all family members sleep the best is the right arrangement for you and your baby.
 Some babies sleep best in their own crib in their own room, some sleep better in their own bassinet or crib in the parents’ bedroom, other babies sleep best snuggled right next to mommy in the parents’ bed.
 Many parents prefer a co-sleeper arrangement.
 Realistically, most parents use various sleeping arrangements at various stages during the infant’s first two years.
 Be open to changing styles as baby’s developmental needs and your family situation changes.

 Sleep is not a state you can force your baby into.
 Sleep must naturally overtake your baby.
 Your nighttime parenting role is to set the conditions that make sleep attractive and to present cues that suggest to baby that sleep is expected.
 Try the following sleep tight tips, which may vary at different stages in your baby’s development.
 What doesn’t work one week may work the next.